anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

    know about all the features.

-   Clarification of who is being served and what each does would provide a richer jumping point for suggestions.
+   Clarification of who is being served and what each does would provide a richer basis for suggestions.

 <a name="Automate"></a>